 - Pocket – simple service that allows you to save any article on the web to read later offline whether through their iOS or Mac apps.
 I use this many times a day as I find interesting content on the web that I don’t have time to read thoroughly.

 - Gmail – the best email client by far.
 Most important to me is the ability to easily search archived emails from years past.
 Another great feature is the ability impact as a hub for multiple email addresses and to automatically respond back from the original address.

 - Google calendar – a good calendar service that syncs across all of my devices and integrates Tasks and gmail.

-- Calendars by Readdle – my preferred iOS calendar app that syncs with both Google calendar and tasks.
+- Sunrise calendar - my preferred iOS calendar app that syncs with Google calendar.

 - Google tasks – one of many good task services but at his one syncs easily with Google calendar and gmail.

-- ToDo – my favorite iOS task app as it syncs with Google tasks.
+- GoTasks – my favorite iOS task app as it syncs with Google tasks.

 - Dropbox – provides not only a backup of my important files, but it automatically syncs my home and office computers.
 It is also great for syncing other apps and moving files to my iPad.
 This has become one of the most important services I use.

 - Doodle – simple service (with iOS app) for scheduling multiple people into a meeting.